simplyphpdotcom/cl-cheshire-cat/README.md

 and makes the script perform the appropriate action.
 The script should always be executed as root.

+If you copy this script directly into `/etc/init.d/`, there is a slight possibility that the script will run when started as root, but not at boot time (e.g. on Debian 6.0).
+In this case, you will need to specify locale and/or home in the configuration file.
+That's because the environment is not exactly the same one when the service is started at boot time.

+Second, if you see that the error log is populated with messages "Cannot open such file" or "Cannot create such directory" when you use daemonize and privilege dropping, make sure all the directories Cheshire tries to right into are owned by the appropriate user.
+This include in particular `home/.cache`, `home/.slime` and their sub-directories.

 The second argument is expected to be a configuration file.
 If none is given, `/etc/cheshire.conf` is the default configuration file.